ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 This section should summarize your results and will embed links to documentation to significant outputs.
 This should document both process and show artistic results.
 This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
 Each result should include a brief textual description, and all should be listed below:

-- The output of the simulated speech given the prompt "My fellow americans, " is recoreded in this [document](https://docs.google.com/document/d/1uqdmB1EyV2X_JCb5v0Z3M82cty0TxXzsgPxfxc4jo1A/edit?fbclid=IwAR0N-LUlHdfOig7Aq7d_p-YvIjDx8gMfolDy_T81vC6VhYkjuGTkKOEAtnY).
+- The output of the simulated speech given the prompt "My fellow americans, " is recorded in this [document](https://docs.google.com/document/d/1uqdmB1EyV2X_JCb5v0Z3M82cty0TxXzsgPxfxc4jo1A/edit?fbclid=IwAR0N-LUlHdfOig7Aq7d_p-YvIjDx8gMfolDy_T81vC6VhYkjuGTkKOEAtnY).

 ## Discussion